esito/dbmasker/README.md

 To run Erase and SAR tasks, use the erase and sar commands.
 Look at the definition of the tasks which are defined with a parameter.
 To run the tasks defined:

-- erase forgetme 1000234 (the number is a customer id)
+- erase forgetme 1000234 (the number is one of the customer ids)
 - sar subjectaccess 1000234

 To stop the program, run **quit**.